“The beautiful thing about learning is nobody can take it away from you.” — B.B. King

 -

 Of course, if you happen to be a Native American or a descendant of the African Diaspora, you don’t need me to validate your instructor!
-Just let me know about your studies. - If you want to attend a ritual in a non-Gardnerian form of Wicca, I’d want to know about it in advance.
-There are some exceptions: If you’re at a Pagan festival and want to attend an open ritual, just go and tell me about it afterwards.
+Just let me know about your studies. -

 It takes time to form a group.
 Be patient.